-Our intent is to showcase the fact that if an organization is interested in leveraging Project Server as a scalable solution, these features do not require you to have all of the local details or tactical activities built in Project Server.
-Some organizations use this to help map and plan the work that will be approved and then managed either in or outside of Project Server.
-The key here is that you don’t have to do both and the intent is that Project Server can act as a scalable top down planning tool as well as a bottom up detailed scheduling solution.
+Our intent is to showcase the fact that if an organization is interested in leveraging Project Server as a scalable solution, these prioritization and ranking features [AU: which ones?] do not require you to have all of the local details or tactical activities built in Project Server, for example a fully built schedule, in fact the idea is to put proposals on the table that after selections are made can be further detailed out.
+Some organizations use this flexibility to help map and plan the work that will be approved and then managed either in or outside of Project Server.
+The key here is that you don’t have to do both rating, ranking and prioritizing and building detailed schedules.
+You can start with a portfolio approach and then grow up your detailed schedule and resource planning capabilities.[AU: both what?].
+Project Server can act as a scalable top-down planning tool as well as a bottom-up detailed scheduling solution.

 Project Dependencies

-Figure 9.17 outlines the impact that Project Dependencies have on the Portfolio Selection Criteria.
+Figure 9.17 outlines the impact that project dependencies have on the portfolio selection criteria and Figure 9.18 showcases the dependencies drop down that allows you to link projects together.
+Note some projects are dependent upon other projects, so if one is cancelled the other should not be undertaken

-Figure 9.17: Project Dependencies (Source: Advisicon) [09-17-projectDependencies.tif]
+Figure 9.17 Project Dependencies [09-17-projectDependencies.tif]

-Figure 9.18: Project Dependencies Drop Down (Source: Advisicon) [09-18-projectDependenciesDropDown.tif]
+Figure 9.18 Project Dependencies Dropdown [09-18-projectDependenciesDropDown.tif][AU: insert text ref. to figure]

+Source: Advisicon

 Creating New Portfolio Analysis Views

-The power of a portfolio analysis view is the ability to control the information you see across the enterprise list of projects selected for a specific portfolio.
-Creating a new view is a way to display fields of information that would meet the needs of specific departments or could be mapped to specific executive needs, such as the CIO.
+The power of a portfolio analysis[AU: here and throughout: verify that this term doesn’t need to be capped] view is the ability to control the information you see across the enterprise list of projects selected for a specific portfolio.
+Creating a new view is a way to display fields of information that would meet the needs of specific departments or could be mapped to specific executive needs, such as the chief information officer.
 It is easier to switch between existing views than to configure the fields of information displayed.

 To create a new portfolio analysis view: